CDCgov/aquascope/docs/user-guide/preparing-files.md

 B. Currently, Illumina, Ion-torrent and Oxford Nanopore platforms are supported in this pipeline.

-D. `Keywords`: lr - Longreads, bam_file - Only for Ion-torrent platform, platform - sequencing platform.
+C. `Keywords`: lr - Longreads, bam_file - Only for Ion-torrent platform, platform - sequencing platform.

 ## Prepare the config files
 Prepare the configuration files